spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 - Add styling to your header and footer.
 - Style and position the content to match your wireframe.
 - Incorporate the colors, fonts, and format the images you've selected for your site.
+- Add your personal touch to your blog template as well.

 Don't forget about Chrome Devtools for testing out your style changes and figuring out if you are selecting elements correctly.